 At this time, experts have not expressed concern about transmission to or from animals.
-Multiple international health organizations have indicated that pets and other domestic animals are not considered at risk for contracting COVID-19 or spreading COVID-19.
+Multiple international health organizations have indicated that pets and other domestic animals are not at risk for spreading COVID-19.

 However, if you are infected with COVID-19, the Centers for Disease Control is recommending that you limit contact with pets just as you would limit contact with other humans.
 When possible, have another member of your household care for your animals while you are sick.
 If you are sick with COVID-19, avoid close contact with your pet, including petting, snuggling, being kissed or licked, and sharing food.

 CDC: Coronavirus COVID-19